You’ve got the qualifications, the skills and the experience – congratulations, you’re obviously an expert in your field.

 You also need to make sure people can find and download your valuable free content from behind an email wall from a variety of relevant pages.

 If you have a site with a content management system, then you should be able to add content, email capture forms and a downloadable offer to your website yourself.

 But if all this has you thinking ‘Yikes!’, then you probably need to work with a professional marketing partner who can take care of it all for you so that you can focus on doing what you do best.

 When you’re looking into who you might want to work with to help with your marketing, make sure you ask yourself these questions:

 - Will they help gather, create and edit content, images and graphics to make your website stand out?

 - Have they got the skills to hone your message so that it resonates with your ideal clients?

-- Will they look after the technology side of things, so you don’t have to?
+- Will they look after the technical side of things, so you don’t have to?

-- Will they create a plan to help you communicate with your ideal prospects, regularly, with your voice and your value proposition?
+- Will they create a strategic action plan to help you communicate with your ideal prospects, regularly, with your voice and your value proposition?